JeffinGBenny/Tech-Quiz--App/README.md

 <img src="banner/banner.gif" width="100%" height="">

-#Tech-Quiz-App
+##Tech-Quiz-App

 This is a quiz app with a timer.
-It asks numerous tech related questions and the user needsto select one of the four options for each question within the time limitt provided.
+It asks numerous tech related questions and the user needs to select one of the four options for each question within the time limit provided.
 In the end it displays the final score of the user.

 ## Demo + Video

- link to QuizApp walkthrough video [https://www.loom.com/share/4ecbc8a133ce41448317ba8ea2de03e6]
+Link to QuizApp walkthrough video [https://www.loom.com/share/4ecbc8a133ce41448317ba8ea2de03e6]